amarullz/windowgestures/README.md

  * Customizable number of fingers for gesture (3 or 4 fingers)
  * Customizable gesture activate & cancel threshold
  * Customizable gesture acceleration
+ * Customizable horizontal swipe for switch windows or workspace

 ## Usage
  * **Pointer on center of window** / **Window is Maximized**